How Long Does Pacemaker Surgery Take?

 How long does pacemaker surgery take?

-With it being a short operation, is the patient awake?
+With it being a short operation, will I be awake?

-They can also have a dual function and act as a defibrillator, in which it will deliver a shock to the heart in circumstances where the rhythm would be deemed life-threatening.
+In some cases, pacemakers can also have a dual function and act as a defibrillator, delivering a shock if a rhythm becomes life-threatening.

 Is pacemaker surgery dangerous?